Pregnancy: A complete guide to your 9 month journey

 • Yeast infections and UTI (Urinary Tract Infection): During pregnancy, the body produces a lot of estrogen, which makes you more susceptible to yeast infections.
 It is advised to wear comfortable cotton undergarments as well as proper treatment.
 Untreated UTIs and yeast infections may cause serious complications with childbirth as well as kidney problems.

-• IBS (Irritable Bowel Syndrome): Pregnancy can severely slow down your metabolism, resulting in either constipation or diarrhea.
+• IBS ( Irritable bowel syndrome (IBS)): Pregnancy can severely slow down your metabolism, resulting in either constipation or diarrhea.
 If your IBS persists, please speak to your doctor to avoid complications such as hemorrhoids.

 • Gas/flatulence: It is common to experience gas and flatulence during pregnancy due to raging hormones and increased estrogen in the body.